 - Remove the bottom half of the paper covering the sticky patch that will hold the infant collection bag in place.
 It is easier to leave the top half of the paper on until the bottom part of the patch has been applied to the skin.

-- When applying the spatch, be sure to start at the narrow bridge of skin that separates the vagina from the anus.
+- When applying the sticky patch, be sure to start at the narrow bridge of skin that separates the vagina from the anus.
 Work outward and up from this point.

 - Press the sticky patch firmly against the skin.
 Try to avoid having wrinkles in the skin against the patch.